-- (23) Includes 9,761 stock units credited to Mr. Cownie under the terms of the Director Phantom Stock Plan. - (24) Includes 4,679 shares held in trust for the benefit of, or by Mr. Cownie's wife as custodian for, Mr. Cownie's dependent child as to which shares Mr. Cownie has neither voting nor investment power and disclaims any beneficial ownership. - (25) Includes 9,400 shares owned by Mr. Cownie's wife or held by Mr. Cownie's wife as custodian for a third party as to which shares Mr. Cownie, in each case, has neither voting nor investment power and disclaims any beneficial ownership.
-Also includes 9,625 shares held in trust for unrelated third parties of which Mr. Cownie and his wife are trustees and as to which they disclaim any pecuniary interest. - (26) Includes 100,875 shares of Common Stock held by the Mace and Jan Siegel Living Trust. - (27) Includes 80,000 shares subject to options granted to Mr. Siegel under the Incentive Plan that are currently exercisable or exercisable before May 1, 2001. - (28) All 3,514,316 OP Units are held by the Mace and Jan Siegel Living Trust.
+- (15) Includes 15,408 stock units credited to Mr. Cownie under the terms of the Director Phantom Stock Plan. - Includes 3,750 shares owned by Mr. Cownie's wife as to which shares Mr. Cownie has neither voting nor investment power and disclaims any beneficial ownership.
+Also includes 9,625 shares held in trust for unrelated third parties of which Mr. Cownie and his wife are trustees and as to which they disclaim any beneficial ownership. - (17) Includes 129,664 shares of Common Stock held by the Mace and Jan Siegel Living Trust. - (18) Includes 48,711 shares subject to options granted to Mr. Siegel under the 1994 Incentive Plan that are currently exercisable or exercisable before May 1, 2002. - (19) All 3,514,316 OP Units are held by the Mace and Jan Siegel Living Trust.